rdali/RobusTAD/README.md

 ### Dependencies:

-RobusTAD is written in R; a working R environement should be available.
+RobusTAD is written in R; a working R environment should be available.

 RobusTAD also requires the "optparse" library to be able to parse command line options.
 You can install it in R using: